auerlab/CNC-EMDiff/README.md

 Authors: Jason W. Bacon, Dr. Paul W. L. Auer (Sleuth analysis script)

-The analysis compares gene expression data from RNA-Seq and chromatin accessibility data from ATAC-Seq at three time points in recently differentiated neural and chondrocyte cells in culture.
-In includes standard differential expression and differential accessibility analyses as well as custom scripts and newly developed C code (peak-classifier) to aid in correlating gene expression and chromatin accessibility.
+The analysis compares gene expression data from RNA-Seq and chromatin accessibility data from ATAC-Seq at three time points in differentiating Mus Musculus neural and chondrocyte cells in culture.
+It includes standard differential expression and differential accessibility analyses as well as custom scripts and newly developed C code (peak-classifier) to aid in correlating gene expression and chromatin accessibility.

 Much of this analysis is modeled on the work of Dr. Andrea Rau: